wpbone06/SNF_EHR_Clustering/README.md

 # SNF_EHR_Clustering
 Scripts used to generate simulated data as well as run SNF on data.
-#### Note: currently this repository contains all of the versions of the iterative versions of these scripts.
+#### Note: currently this repository contains all of the iterative versions of these scripts.
 All versions should have accurate comments in the code itself.

 ## Most Up to Date Code
 ### Scripts to generate simulated EHR data